simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 ## Don't trick your visitors

 Tricking your visitors into doing something they don't want to do.
 Sometimes it's great to open your website and follow your flow like a new customer.
-Be aware of things that are not clear and all popups you get.
+Be aware of things that are not clear and all the popups you see.

 ### Cookie banners